History of David Muir in Timeline

 October 2007: Reported on Earthquake in Peru

-September 2008: Reported from Ukraine
+September 2008: Reported from Ukraine after Chernobyl

 In September 2008, David Muir reported from Ukraine, more than two decades after the Chernobyl nuclear accident.

-May 2009: Reporting on Homeless Children
+May 2009: Reported on Homeless Children Increase

 In May 2009, David Muir's reporting on 20/20 revealed a significant increase in the number of homeless children in America.

-September 7, 2009: NBC Nightly News Overtaken
+September 7, 2009: Outpaced by World News Tonight

-January 2010: Reported from Haiti after Earthquake
+January 2010: Reported from Haiti After Earthquake

 February 2011: Anchor for Weekend Newscasts